 In college and law school, Madison developed her passion for bringing people together by doing Interfaith work for Simpson College’s Religious Life Community, volunteering her time as a chat partner for students seeking to improve their English skills, and mentoring new law students.
 She was a member of the Women’s Law Student Association and the American Constitution Society, worked for plaintiff-side employment and personal injury law firms, and received a fellowship to help low-income clients at New Hampshire Legal Assistance.
 Madison earned her J.D. in May 2016, when she was also sworn into the New Hampshire bar.
 She practiced in the State of Colorado for two years before moving back to Iowa in September 2018, when she was admitted to the Iowa bar.

 Madison lives in Beaverdale with her husband, Jacob, and their three cats and a dog who all have human names.
 They own a lovely little historical brick house that is both the love of their life and the bane of their existence.
-Outside of work, Madison loves reading fantasy novels, painting, cooking up a storm, biking, teaching her dog new tricks, and writing meticulous to-do lists.
+Outside of work, Madison loves reading fantasy novels, horseback riding, painting, cooking up a storm, biking, and writing meticulous to-do lists.
 She has done RAGBRAI in 2021 and 2022 and hopes to beat her own personal best in 2023.

 “Let justice be done though the heavens fall”